MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/deploy-cmd-line.md

 3. If you're going to deploy the Reporting Server on a computer other than the computer hosting the data warehouse management server, ensure that you've completed the procedure in [Manual Steps to Configure the Remote SQL Server Reporting Services](config-remote-ssrs.md).

 ### Determine when installation is complete
- When installation of either the Service Manager management server or the data warehouse management server is complete, an event with Event&nbsp;ID&nbsp;1033 is written into the Application Event log, as shown in the following illustration.
+ When installation of either the Service Manager management server or the data warehouse management server is complete, an event with Event&nbsp;ID&nbsp;1033 is written into the Application event log, as shown in the following illustration.

  ![Screenshot showing the Command Line Install Event Log.](./media/deploy-cmd-line/deploy-commandlineinstalleventlog.png)